nytimes/react-tracking/README.md

 The `useTracking` hook returns an object with the same `getTrackingData()` and `trackEvent()` methods that are provided as `props.tracking` when wrapping with the `@track()` decorator/HoC (more info about the decorator can be found [below](https://github.com/nytimes/react-tracking#usage-as-a-decorator)).
 It also returns an additional property on that object: a `<Track />` component that can be returned as the root of your component's sub-tree to pass any new contextual data to its children.

 > Note that in most cases you would wrap the markup returned by your component with `<Track />`.
-This will merge a new tracking context and make it available to all child components.
+This will [deepmerge] a new tracking context and make it available to all child components.
 The only time you _wouldn't_ wrap your returned markup with `<Track />` is if you're on some leaf component and don't have any more child components that need tracking info.

 ```js
 import { useTracking } from 'react-tracking';